linuxserver-archive/Unraid-DVB-Plugin/source/UnraidDVB/usr/local/emhttp/plugins/UnraidDVB/README.md

 * TBS DVB-C for TBS DVB-C cards.
 * Digital Devices Github for Digital Devices cards.

-Once installed you can then use the Sat-ip Docker, MythTV Docker or a TVHeadEnd docker/plugin to use unRAID as a PVR backend.
+Once installed you can then use several different docker containers or plugins to use unRAID as a PVR backend.
+Links are provided to useful threads on the plugin page.